bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

    :alt: Curve along a sphere
    :align: center

-   Figure 8: A circle parallel to the equador with angle :math:`\theta` (source: Wikipedia).
+   Figure 8: A circle parallel to the equator with angle :math:`\theta` (source: Wikipedia).

   We can define this parametric curve by: